wpacket/pan-aws-cf/README.md

 config/init-cfg.txt
 - The AMI for the Palo Alto Firewall & the Web Server Image ( You can get those in the AWS Market Place )

+##Credentials
+If you use the bootstrap config file provided on this repository, the login & password for the firewall are admin / Paloalto123.